captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-Nah, hey, I get it, and I get you, Walter -- more than you think.
+Nah, hey, I get it, and I get you, Walter—more than you think.
 And I take no offense.

 ---